Côte de Nuits: Climate and geography

 Located near the 47th parallel north, the Cote de Nuits is one of the northernmost regions to produce premium quality red wines.
 However, this northerly location brings with it a lot of vintage variation from year to year.
 From winter time hail, spring time frost and cool autumns that may bring devastating rains that impede ripening and harvest, the quality of each vintage can be highly variable.
-The vineyards of the Cote de Nuits are planted on east and southeast facing slopes that receive the most opportune sun exposures with vineyards designated as premier and grand cru almost always planted on this ideal aspect at elevations between 800–1000 ft (250–300 m).
+The vineyards of the Cote de Nuits are planted on east and southeast facing slopes that receive the most opportune sun exposures with vineyards designated as premier and grand cru almost always planted on this ideal aspect at elevations between 800 and 1000 ft (250–300 m).

 The area experiences a continental climate during the growing season that is characterized by very cold winters and warm summers.
 The nearby Saône river provides some moderation as does the foothills of the Massif Central on the western flank of the region.
 Its location puts the wine region at a type of "climatic crossroads" where it expresses very different weather fronts from very different sources such as the Baltic sea from the north, the Atlantic from the west and the Mediterranean from the south.
 The confluences of these different weather system also adds to the great variability seen in vintage years.
 For instance, warm winds coming from the south can bring much need heat but can also bring the threat of torrential thunderstorms and hail, especially when those winds swing towards the west and meet up with the Atlantic influences.
 In the summertime, anticyclonic conditions are present but are usually kept in check by the cooling la bise wind from the north.

 The term côte in French means hill and for the Cote de Nuits, it describes its geographical placement along the northern expanse of the Cote d'Or escarpment, located just south of the city of Dijon.
 South of the village of Corgoloin begins the Cote de Beaune region.
 The region is very narrow ranging from less than a quarter of a mile wide (2/5 of a kilometer) at its narrowest point to about a mile and half (approx 2.4 kilometers) at its widest point.
 The entire cote is located along a fault line situated between the plains of the Saône and the Morvan hills to the west.
 Within the region, dry valleys known as combes, such as the Combe de Lavaux near Gevery-Chambertain, and tributaries of the Saône, such as the Meuzin river near Nuits-St-Georges and the Vouge near the town of Vougeot, break up the escarpment and create patches of land with different aspects and orientations.